3. Brush painting in strong pink, orange, yellow and green and black procion dye paste. Cured 20 hours

 Neck line detail – a scalloped edge and no buttons or evidence of closure

-Finishing – to finish the edges of the entari I could see that the top striped fabric was hemmed at the edges – turned in together with the blue lining and hand stitched.
+Finishing – to finish the edges of the entari I could see that the top striped fabric was hemmed at the edges – turned in together with the blue lining and hand stitched with whip stitch.
 The braiding was then stitched along the edges of the top fabric.
 I could not see any facings or interlinings.

 Braiding is attached to the top striped fabric along the scalloped edge:

 The V&A collection of children’s kaftans were worn by Ottoman princes who died in childhood.
 These luxurious kaftans were placed over the graves of the deceased children and preserved in the imperial tombs.
 In 1595 the nineteen younger sons of Sultan Murat III were executed on the orders of their half-brother Mehmet III on his succession.
 The killing of younger heirs of the sultanate evolved to prevent any struggling for succession (interesting that this is also practiced by male lions that kill the cubs when taking over a pride).
 This cruel practice was never repeated after 1595.

 ‘Lampas’ weave – 4:1 satin with a 1/3 twill.
 Silk warp and weft with a third element – a metallic silver wrapped white or yellow silk weft brocade.
 Loosely silver wrapped white silk yarns allows the white to show through the silver highlighting the metal – yellow yarn peeking through the sliver lends a gold hue to the resulting brocade.
 Fabric width: 66cm – 68.5cm

 Predominantly white and red with touches of blue and yellow.
 Green was rarely used as there were no natural green dyes – green was produced by over dyeing yellow yarn with a blue dye.
 Red is used for the warp but never the weft – why?

 Cintamani & Tiger stripes – Turkic, Central Asian origin.15thC